6 Top Tips to Get the Most Out of Your Curly Hair

 So, the big challenge is how to manage curly hair so that it stays its glossy, bouncy & volumised best that all out straight hair friends would kill for.

 - Nourish with shampoo.
 Due to the kinks and curls in your curly hair, your scalp’s natural oils may struggle to reach the ends of your hair which can lead to dry/ split ends and a high risk of breakages.
-Using a nourishing shampoo will help to add moisture through your entire head of hair and control frizz cause from dryness.
+The Give Me Argan Oil & Coconut Oil Shampoo & Conditioner will help to add moisture through your entire head of hair and control frizz cause from dryness.

 - Pre/Post-wash treatment.
 If your curly locks are prone to frizz, it’s a good idea to apply oils to your hair before washing it.
 Running your fingers through your hair, massaging the scalp then applying root to tip with natural argan or coconut oils will help to penetrate the hair follicles and hydrate to encourage silky and shiny hair after washing.